dm-17/Owasp-BeNeLux-Days-2024/_site/README.md

 How to test pages locally

 1/ Define the root folder:
-- If you run locally, use `baseUrl: "/"` in _config.yml
+- If you run locally, use `baseurl: "/"` in _config.yml
-- If you host it e.g. on github pages, set the folder in `baseUrl: "foldername"`
+- If you host it e.g. on github pages, set the folder in `baseurl: "foldername"`

 2/ Start the container with
 docker-compose up